jannfis/ansible-kubernetes-centos7/README.md

 # ansible-kubernetes-centos7

-Ansible play for creating a bare-metal Kubernetes cluster on CentOS 7
+Ansible play for creating a bare-metal Kubernetes cluster on CentOS 7 from scratch.

 ## What's this?